h2oai/wave-h2o-automl/about.md

 **Detailed Description:** This application allows the user to upload a csv file and then train a model using H2O-3 AutoML

 ### **Features**:
-* **Auto-ML Training**: Allows a user to train a model using H2O-3 AutoML on custom train/test datasets.
+* **AutoML Training**: Allows a user to train a model using H2O-3 AutoML on custom train/test datasets.
 * **Leaderboard**: Visualizing the AML leaderboard.
 * **Explainability**: Shows feature importance and row Shapley contributions.
 * **Deployment**: Select a model for MOJO download.